MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 This type of issue usually occurs when a service account is not allowed to assign credentials to other servers.
 This can affect services that require delegation.
 If a delegation scenario isn't enabled, check the SQL Server *secpol.msc* to see if the SQL Server service account is listed under **Local Policies -> User Rights Assignment -> Impersonate a client after authentication** security policy settings.
 For more information, see [Enable computer and user accounts to be trusted for delegation](/windows/security/threat-protection/security-policy-settings/enable-computer-and-user-accounts-to-be-trusted-for-delegation).

-### Local security subsystem issues
+### Local security subsystem errors

 Refers to a consistent authentication issue related to the unresponsive LSASS.
-For more information, see [Troubleshooting LSASS errors](local-security-subsystem-errors.md).
+For more information, see [Troubleshoot LSASS errors with SQL Server authentication](local-security-subsystem-errors.md).

-### Corrupt user profile
+### User profile is corrupt

 Refers to the Windows user profile issue.
 For more information, see troubleshooting the [Windows user profile issue](corrupt-user-profile.md).